1. Will and Intestacy

 It is also worth noting the following:

-• If there are joint debts, the loan contract will specify how to deal with the debts;
+• If there are joint debts, the loan contract will specify how to deal with the debts

-Most lenders will be sympathetic as long as you regularly communicate with them.
+Fortunately, most lenders will be sympathetic as long as you regularly communicate with them.

 If you are still unsure about how to deal with the extra financial burden, the following organisations can help: